|

 Next week, "Lucy?
 You remember Martha Preston, don't you?
 The

 community theatre director?
-She's hurt her back, and the theatre
+She's her back, and the theatre

 company is looking for someone to take her place.
 You'd be perfect